-As a fundamental credit principle, the Bank generally does not grant credit facilities solely on the basis of the collateral provided.
+As a fundamental credit principle, the Bank generally does not grant credit facilities solely based on the collateral provided.
 All credit facilities are granted based on the credit standing, source of repayment and debt servicing ability of the borrower.
-Furthermore, the Bank uses Credit Reference Bureaus to obtain credit history of all new loan applications and renewals.
-The main reference agencies the Bank uses are Credit Data and TransUnion Reference Bureau.
+Furthermore, the bank uses Credit Reference Bureaus to obtain credit history of all new loan applications and renewals.
+The main reference agencies the bank uses are Credit Data and TransUnion Reference Bureau.